 Paul does not need to report this traffic infraction on his renewal application.
 The offense did not involve alcohol or a controlled substance, the fine was less than $300, and speeding is not substantially related to nursing.

-A nurse has the right to have an administrative hearing if he/she is subject to disciplinary action.
+A nurse has the right to have an administrative hearing if they are subject to disciplinary action.

-4. Does a convicted nurse have a right to an administrative hearing?
+4. Can convicted nurses have an administrative hearing?

 During the hearing, the lawyer for the Board presents: